akhilesh-guruvr/GuruVR_UnityBaseTemplate/README.md

 Component → AI → NavMesh Surface
 4. Configure the **NavMeshSurface** component:
 - **Agent Type:** `Humanoid`
-- **Include Layers:** Select the layers containing your walkable ground/floor.
 - **Default Area:** `Walkable`
 - *(Optional)* Adjust **Bake Settings** if your environment is large or complex.
 5. Click **Bake** to generate the NavMesh.